Felony dog attack laws ::

 Indiana

 Indiana statute § 15-20-1-4 was enacted in 1993 after the victim of a violent pit bull attack became determined to hold owners of vicious dogs accountable.
 Caress Garten shares her story of survival and how she changed state law in her book.
-The statute only applies if the attack occurs off-property and the victim dies.
+The felony statute only applies if the attack occurs off-property and results in human death.
 A Level 6 felony applies when the owner "recklessly violates this section" and a Level 5 felony when the owner "intentionally or knowingly violates this section."

 Indiana Felony Dog Attack Law